zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 If you see someone, for example, I don’t know, alwa ys kicking cats, and that person says, “Oh, actually I love cats,” you might say, “Well you have a strange way of showing it.”
 If you really love cats, that i s, you wouldn’t kick them all the time.
 Marc says his mother-in-law has a strange way  of showing that she likes him, because she’s always criticizing him.
 Carla th en says, “All of this talk about mothers-in-law is getting our blood up.”

 “Mothers-in-law” is the plural of “mother-in-law.”
-You might think you would add the “s” at the end of this term – you might think t he plural would be “mother-in- laws” – and in fact, in conversational English many  people probably would say that, including native speakers.
-But technically, t he plural of “mother-in-law” is “mothers-in-law.”
+You might think you would add the “s” at the end of this term – you might think the plural would be “mother-in- laws” – and in fact, in conversational English many  people probably would say that, including native speakers.
+But technically, the plural of “mother-in-law” is “mothers-in-law.”
 You put the “s” after the word “m other,” not after the word “law.”
 Carla says, “All this talk about,” meaning this con versation that we’re having about, “mothers-in-law is getting our blood up.”
 “T o get your blood up” means to become upset or angry about something.

 Carla says, “At this rate,” meaning if we continue doing this, “we won’t be able to follow the best piece of marriage advice we’ve rece ived so far.”
 Carla says if we continue talking about our mothers-in-law, we won’t  be able to follow another piece of advice, another suggestion, that we’ve rec eived about married life.
 Marc says, “Which was?” meaning, “What was that piece of  advice?
 What was that suggestion?”
 Carla says, “Don’t go to bed angry.”